reyesdmusic/weather-app/README.md

 To run Unit Tests, from root or client directory:

 - `npm run test`
-- Currently only a couple small tests are running.
+- Currently only a couple small client tests are running.
 More tests will need to be written.

 ### Accessibility considerations

-Semantic HTML and appropriate header elements were used, descriptive aria-labels placed for icon buttons, focus outline on focusable elements, contrast of 4.5:1 or greater for all text
+Semantic HTML and appropriate header elements were used, descriptive aria-labels placed for icon buttons, focus outline on focusable elements, alert role on error message, contrast of 4.5:1 or greater for all text, fully keyboard navigable

 ### Dependencies